Ajn0r/cat-mouse-game/README.md

 #### First-time player Fulfillment

-- [x] Easily navigated, the game follow a flow of logic and the player recives an error messages if they type any wrong input
+- [x] Easily navigated, the game follows a flow of logic, and the player receives error messages if they type any wrong input
 - [x] Number of guesses left is displayed every time the player enters a wrong guess
 - [x] Once the game is finished the player is asked if they would like to play again